svglol/dinkdonkbot/README.md

 ### Step 3: Multistream Notifications
 Link Twitch & Kick streamers together to reduce spam by merging notifications.
-*Note: You must have both Twitch and Kick alerts set up for this to work, and both need to post to the same channel.*
+*Note: You must have both Twitch and Kick notifications set up for this to work, and both need to post to the same channel.*
 - `/streams multistream link <twitch-streamer> <kick-streamer>`

 ### Step 4: Test Your Notification *(Optional)*